 QlikView User Access lies on the front end from where users can access QlikView and manipulate data files.
 Users can access this front end from any medium like web, mobile, desktop, laptop, etc.

 QlikView Directory Service Connector

-QlikView Directory Service Connector can retrieve various user details for end users from various sources such as Active Directory, ODBS, LDAP, and Custom Users.
-Web services use Directory Service Connector for resolution of any group and DSC will search for their email addresses.
+QlikView Directory Service Connector can retrieve various user details for end-users from various sources such as Active Directory, ODBS, LDAP, and Custom Users.
+Web services use Directory Service Connector for the resolution of any group and DSC will search for their email addresses.

 How QlikView Works?